 Once you get your soil test results, you may need to apply some fertilizer.
 Since peas are a legume, they don’t need as much nitrogen as other veggies would.
 But, the Phosphorous and Potassium levels might be low.
 Therefore, a pre-planting application of 5-10-10 fertilizer can be set out at 3 pounds per 100 square feet.

-Planting Specs for Peas
+Planting Specs to Grow Great Sugar Snap Peas

 Peas love to grow in full sun!
 Full time sun exposure is not only best for the plants but it helps the plants make more sugar.
 This will help with the flavor of the peas you’ll be eating.
 YUM!